dillonkearns/elm-graphql/docs/elm-19-upgrade.md

 With the Elm 0.19 update, `dillonkearns/graphqelm` was moved to `dillonkearns/elm-graphql` to follow the elm literal naming convention (see
 [issue #23](https://github.com/dillonkearns/elm-graphql/issues/23)).
 First you can use the [`elm-upgrade`](https://github.com/avh4/elm-upgrade#elm-upgrade--) tool to get your code ready for Elm 0.19.
+Running the latest version of `elm-upgrade` will automatically rename the dependency in `elm.json` for you.
 Then simply do a find and replace of `Graphqelm.` in your codebase with `Graphql.`.

 If you were using the `Graphqelm.Subscription` module, please see the removed